 Product transportation costs vary depending on the efficiency, reliability, safety and modal options in a state's transportation system.
-Accumulation of costs to transport, starting at product origination through travel to the production facility and finally to market, directly impact the final cost of a product as well as how competitive the product is in the global market.
+Accumulation of the costs to transport in each step in the supply chain starting at product origination, to travel to the production facility and finally to market directly impacts the final cost and how competitive the product is in the global market.
 Transportation costs account for 9 - 14 percent of a product's market price.
-Therefore, maintaining low transportation costs is critical to retain and expand current businesses in Missouri as well as attracting new businesses to create new employment.
+Therefore, maintaining low transportation costs is critical to retain and expand current businesses in Missouri and attracting new businesses to create new employment.

-The three key Missouri products (soybeans, finished motor vehicles and chemical manufacturing) account for more than \$8 billion in revenue annually and employ more than 300,000 Missouri workers.
+The three key Missouri products (soybeans, finished motor vehicles and chemical manufacturing) analyzed on the accompanying graphs combined account for more than \$8 billion in revenue annually while employing more than 300,000 Missouri workers.
 Missouri producers of these products compete with other states and other countries for customers.
-MoDOT compares Missouri transportation costs to those of the closest domestic competitors.
+The graphs compare Missouri transportation costs to those of the closest domestic competitors.
 At this time, Missouri's transportation cost is among the lowest of these competitors.
+Maintaining low transportation costs is critical for Missouri's continued success in all markets.